Other posts on this trip to Cuba:

 Sociedad Cultural Rosalía de Castro BVSC

-To compensate for the lack of good views of the stage, the performers would circulate through the crowd.
-But they would only be near each table for a few seconds.
+To compensate for the lack of good views of the stage, the performers circulate through the crowd.
+But they are only near each table for a few seconds.
 It was also hard to follow them in the crowd and they would suddenly appear out of nowhere at times.

 Here is the brochure for this location.